ton-community/func-js/README.md

 ## How it works

 Internally this package uses both FunC compiler and Fift interpreter combined to one lib and compiled to WASM.
-Also it has no dependency on file system, so you can use it in browsers too.

 ## Usage example